 Pitot-Static, Transponder, RVSM, and ADS-B: Testing & Inspection

 Attendees will learn the proper methods for conducting pitot-static and transponder tests and inspections.
-This full-day course offers a regulatory review and an explanation of the proper administrative procedures for completing these critical certifications.
+This two-day course offers a regulatory review and an explanation of the proper administrative procedures for completing these critical certifications.
 Preparing and performing RVSM inspection tasks.
 ADS-B session covering installation, wiring and return to service review.

 Avionics Installation for Experimental Aircraft